ruricolist/spinneret/README.md

 ## Parenscript

 The semantics of SPINNERET in Parenscript are almost the same.
 There is no `with-html-string`, and `with-html` returns a `DocumentFragment`.

-Strings in function position are still parsed as Markdown, but supplying arguments triggers an error (since Parenscript does not have `format`).
+If Markdown support is enabled, strings in function position are still parsed as Markdown, but supplying arguments triggers an error (since Parenscript does not have `format`).

 Templates and `*html-path*` are not implemented for Parenscript.

 ## Validation